A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: The operator of multiplication by the variable

 In particular

 and

-We will show in the next section that when the sequences $ h_k$, $x_k$, and $g_k$ are certain linearly recurrent sequences the matrix $L$ is tridiagonal and therefore the polynomial sequence $\{u_k(t): k \ge 0\}$ is orthogonal, and the entries of $L$ are the coefficients of the three-term recurrence relation.
+We will show in the next section that when the sequences $\{ h_k\}$, $\{x_k\}$, and $\{g_k\}$ are certain linearly recurrent sequences the matrix $L$ is tridiagonal and therefore the polynomial sequence $\{u_k(t): k \ge 0\}$ satisfies a three-term recurrence relation whose coefficients are the entries of $L$.